NordicSemiconductor/IOS-CoreBluetooth-Mock/README.md

 `CBMCentralManagerMock.simulatePeripherals(_ peripherals: [CBMPeripheralSpec])` - defines list of mock peripheral.
 This method should be called once, before any central manager was initialized.

+See [AppDelegate.swift](Example/nRFBlinky/AppDelegate.swift#L48) for reference.
+In the sample app the mock implementation is used only in UI Tests, which lauch the app with `mocking-enabled` parameter (see [here](Example/UI%20Tests/UITests.swift#L42)), but can be easily modified to use it every time it is launched on a simulator or a device.

 ### Peripheral specs

 `CBMPeripheralSpec.Builder` - use the builder to define your mock peripheral.
 Specify the proximity, whether it is advertising together with advertising data and advertising interval, is it connectable (or already connected when your app starts), by defining its services and their behavior.
-List of such peripheral specifications need to be set using the above `simulatePeripherals(:)` method.
+A ist of such peripheral specifications needs to be set by calling the `simulatePeripherals(:)` method described above.

 `CBMPeripheralSpec.simulateConnection()` - simulates a situation when another app on the iDevice connects to this peripheral.
 It will stop advertising (unless `advertisingWhenConnected` flag was set) and will be available using